DiamondLightSource/discorpy/README.md

 in lens-based imaging systems ([1](https://doi.org/10.1364/OE.23.032859), [2](https://doi.org/10.1107/S1600577525002267)).
-Unlike existing approaches that require multiple calibration images or iterative optimization, Discorpy and its algorithms can independently characterize both radial and perspective distortion with high accuracy across a wide range of distortion strengths—using only a single calibration image and direct computation.
+Unlike existing approaches that require multiple calibration images or iterative optimization, Discorpy and its algorithms can independently characterize both radial and perspective distortion with high accuracy across a wide range of distortion strengths - using only a single calibration image and direct computation.
 This makes the software a practical tool for a wide range of imaging applications.

 **Author and maintainer:** Nghia Vo, *NSLS-II, Brookhaven National Laboratory, US; Diamond Light Source, UK.*